 This is the actual car camping checklist we made over 10 years ago.
-We’ve slightly refined the checklist over many car camping trips and we still use it, no matter what kind of camping trip we’re taking.
+We’ve slightly refined our camping checklist over many tent camping trips and we still use it, no matter what kind of camping trip we’re taking.

-I love printing this list and checking everything off before a packing for a camping trip with my family.
+I love printing this list and checking everything off before a packing for an upcoming family camping trip.
 There are extra lines for adding your own custom items to the packing list too, so you can ensure that nothing is left behind.

 For reference, when we talk about “car camping” we mean driving to a camping site and pitching a tent.
 We do not mean actually sleeping in your car, which seems to be taking over the definition of car camping.